 Tracking google.com with another country selected (local tracking checked) will get you the rank most people from that country get when they search on google.com.

-If you target a specific country, using the respective native google is a good idea to get your rankings on the local google site results (i.e. for France, use google.fr; for UK, use google.co.uk; for Germmany, use google.de; etc.).
+If you target a specific country, using the respective native Google is a good idea to get your organic rankings on the local Google site results (i.e. for France, use google.fr; for UK, use google.co.uk; for Germany, use google.de; etc.).
 If you target a zone, or several zones, you would want to define localized tracking for a term and see how your SEO strategy affects each area.
 If you have a business relevant to a certain physical vicinity, then you would want local tracking (like in the pet store example above).

 The ever-growing importance of Google local rank tracking was highlighted with the massive shift to mobile devices as the main tech used for “googling” places.
 With mobile devices taking over as the most popular way to search for businesses, it’s no wonder that Google looks out for nearby searches.